Ready to build better conversations?

 What Power Dialers and Predictive Dialers Share in Common

-Dialer technology is the closest thing call center management can get to a fully automated system.
-An industrial-level of productivity is the end goal.
+Predictive dialer technology is the closest thing call center management can get to a fully automated system.
+An industrial level of productivity is the end goal.

 In fact, automated dialers rely on the principle that probability will win out over precision.
 In other words, success depends on agents dialing as many numbers as possible, with extra research and personalization taking a back-seat.

-The reason they don’t go full-iRobot on everyone is pretty clear: What do most people do when they realize they’ve just been called by a recorded message?
-Plus, in the event a caller picks up, a robot won’t be able to respond appropriately to a complete range of scenarios.
+The reason for not going full-iRobot is pretty clear: what do most people do when they realize they've just been called by a recorded message?
+They stop the call.
+Plus, in the event a caller picks up, a robot won't be able to respond appropriately to a complete range of scenarios.

 So as a way of getting real, human call center agents on the phone with as many people as possible, advanced dialers are needed.
 This is accomplished through minimizing individual-agent-efforts.

 Additional features vary according to which software you use.
-For example, many power dialers can scrape and compile phone numbers from web pages.
-Others may let you skip numbers on command, create call-back reminders for no-answers, and pause the queue so agents take accurate notes before moving on.
+For example, many power dialers can scrape information from web pages and compile lists of phone numbers.
+Others may let you skip numbers on command, create call-back reminders for no-answers, and pause the queue, so agents take accurate notes before moving on.

 Phone systems that integrate with CRM tools will have the added benefit of storing lead information and displaying it before the intended recipient even answers the phone.